PaklongC/Fitnesswheelchair/Freek_web/2019-11-02-prototype.md

     Data is saved locally and then send to the cloud
   </li>
   <li>
-    Data is visualized on the dcdhub and on jupyter notebook
+    Data is visualized on the dcdhub and on jupyter notebook.
   </li>
 </ul>